What World Flag Has 12 Stars

 Comprehensive Overview: History, Symbolism, and Significance

 The flag has also become a potent symbol of European identity on the global stage.
-It represents the EU's collective voice in international forums, trade negotiations, and diplomatic relations.
+Worth adding: it represents the EU's collective voice in international forums, trade negotiations, and diplomatic relations.
 It serves as a visual reminder of the EU's commitment to multilateralism and its role as a global actor.
 Whether at international summits or cultural events, the flag symbolizes the EU's presence and its aspirations for a more united and cooperative world.

 Trends and Latest Developments